LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 Now select the data layers you wish to search in the 'Layers to Search' box.
 Use <ctrl> to select individual layers, or <shift> to select a range of layers.
-Selected layers are shown in blue, layers that will not be included remain white (:numref:`figSelectLayers`).
+Selected layers are shown highlighted, layers that will not be included remain white (:numref:`figSelectLayers`).